IamGiel/burger/README.md

 ------------- | -------------
 Express  |  standard server framework for Node.js
-Body Parser  | a top-level middleware, which will parse the bodies of all incoming requests Handle Bars| provides the power necessary to let you build semantic templates MySQL  |relational database management system
+Body Parser  | a top-level middleware, which will parse the bodies of all incoming requests Handle Bars| provides the power necessary to build semantic templates MySQL  |relational database management system

 ---

-##Directory Structure

 #### Directory structure